kamerontanseli/become-growth/2-the-growth-mindset.md

 The Five Whys technique for finding the root cause of issues was developed by Sakichi Toyoda at Toyota.
 The technique is simple, you repeat the question "why?" around five times in order to dig down to the real cause of the issue by asking a different question each time.

 Although five is in the name there are no hard rules on how many times you should keep digging.
-Furthermore, the outcome and success of this technique is also dependent on you knowledge of the topic you're investigating.
+Furthermore, the outcome and success of this technique is also dependent on your knowledge of the topic you're investigating.

 For example: The vehicle will not start.